dolphinotaku/demo-wpf/README.md

 # Background
 This project help me to get used to WPF development, for the one who is new to WPF, I put all the learning materials, POC samples and coding practices in this [project's WIKI](https://github.com/dolphinotaku/demo-wpf/wiki) as an easy reference.

+To help to push me forward, I simulated a real case.

 # Scope
+Scope described the simulated real case.
 There is a barbecue site managed by a Club House.
 This is a front-end program that will display barbecue booking data retrieved through WebAPI, this display system serves three roles of the user.
 - clubhouse admin staff
 - clubhouse facility staff, cleaner